Student Strengths By Category Lists

 Writing a student strengths section of an IEP

-When you have a structure to help you, developing a student strength statement is not difficult.
+When you have a structure to help you, developing a student strength statement and weaknesses statement is not difficult.
 A well-rounded statement includes several areas of strength with up to three options from each.
 Keep it basic and straightforward, but be truthful in your choice.
 Always seek parental and general education teacher input before choosing which strengths to highlight the student.

 Student Strengths Statement framework